Small group of children getting a tour of the Museum

 • Guided tours are one hour long unless otherwise stated.

-• Prepare students and chaperones; review What to Expect and Chaperone Guide prior to the tour.
+• Prepare students and chaperones; review our preparation guide prior to the tour.

 • All students receive a Family Pass for free admission for two adults and up to four children under age 17.